Cygwin/X's X Server architecture was heavily inspired by Angebranndt94, the Definition of the Porting Layer for the X v11 Sample Server.

 cause an access violation, crashing the Cygwin/X X Server.

 The Cygwin/X X Server uses several methods of drawing graphics on the display device; each of these different drawing methods is referred to as an engine.
-Each of the engines can be classified as either a Shadow FB engine, a Native GDI engine, or as a Primary FB engine.
-It should be noted that the Primary FB engine is deprecated and is discussed here only for completeness.
-The engines are discussed in the following sections, in order of importance.
+It should be noted that the Primary FB engine is historical and is discussed here only for completeness.

 same manner that the original Cygwin/X X Server worked, namely, it